Pharmacist

 Why do so many pharmacists think nothing of just calling out the name of my medication loudly even there are a bunch of other customers there?

-Asked by jayjaysmomma about 12 years ago
+Asked by jayjaysmomma over 12 years ago

 The person ringing you up could range from a store cashier, technician, intern, or pharmacist.
 Your name is private information, but many pharmacies have this practice.
 I've also seen pharmacies that post up your name on a lighted board when your prescription is ready for pick up.
 Either way, your name is exposed.
 If this really bothers you, consider asking the person taking in your prescription to call out a number (or create some other code or pseudonym) instead of your name.